amarshallcc/osticket-prereqs/README.md

 <strong><mark>Configure IIS and PHP for osTicket</mark></strong>

-Open IIS as an administrator and register PHP (php-cgi.exe).
+We will then open IIS as an administrator and register PHP (php-cgi.exe).
 Restart IIS to apply changes.
 Extract osTicket files into C:\inetpub\wwwroot\osTicket, making it accessible via the web server.
 Reload IIS to recognize the new site and verify accessibility in a web browser.

 https://github.com/user-attachments/assets/db657d6a-3dee-4b8f-96cb-82c670f6cd11